Incident Name: Strause Fire on the Klamath National Forest

 Summary: On October 1, 1987, Freddie Pahnemah of the Snow Band Strike Team 2 died after collapsing on the fireline at the border of the Klamath and Shasta-Trinity Forests.
 He suffered a fatal heart attack.

-Part of the lightning-created firestorm of 1987 and a closeup of the Strause Fire boundaries
+Part of the lightning-created firestorm of 1987 and a closeup of the Strause Fire boundaries, on the Shasta National Forest where it borders the Trinity and Klamath National Forests.

 - NWCG Safetygram for 1987 (single page excerpt)